josmar-crwdstffng/angular/aio/content/guide/ngmodules.md

 NgModules consolidate components, directives, and pipes into cohesive blocks of functionality, each focused on a feature area, application business domain, workflow, or common collection of utilities.

 Modules can also add services to the application.
-Such services might be internally developed, like something you'd develop yourself or come from outside sources, such as the Angular router and HTTP client.
+Such services might be internally developed, like something you would develop yourself or come from outside sources, such as the Angular router and HTTP client.

 Modules can be loaded eagerly when the application starts or lazy loaded asynchronously by the router.

 NgModule metadata does the following:

 *   Declares which components, directives, and pipes belong to the module
-*   Makes some of those components, directives, and pipes public so that other module's component templates can use them
+*   Makes some of those components, directives, and pipes public so that the component templates of the other module can use them
 *   Imports other modules with the components, directives, and pipes that components in the current module need
 *   Provides services that other application components can use